Are EV-Specific Tires Better than Popular Non-EV Tires? - 2025 Test 1

 Selecting the right tire involves weighing multiple factors, and while many of those - most, really - are shared with internal combustion vehicles, electric vehicles add layers of complexity that can alter overall performance and feel.
 So, while some of these tires have been tested (or will be tested) on ICE vehicles, getting the EV-specific experience can be just as vital.
 There's no one-size-fits-all solution: every tire involves trade-offs, every vehicle is different, but by examining each one's strengths and shortcomings, drivers can better align their choice with their specific needs.

-Because this test was conducted early in the year, both of the summer categories were not competing in temperatures that would give them an optimal showing.
+Weather is a critical component in what, where, and how you drive - and this diverse selection of tires really highlighted that fact.
+Because the road/dry/wet portion of this test was conducted early in 2025, both of the summer categories were not competing in temperatures that would give them an optimal showing.
 That isn't to say it was cold out - on the contrary, average conditions were in the 60 degree range - but summer compounds perform better as the heat rises.
 This is typically around the time drivers would be retiring their winter or all-season tires to mount warm-weather fitments, so the comparison is still an interesting look at how they perform even on the lower edge of their comfortable operating spectrum.

 Between the two Ultra High Performance Summer options, the Ecsta Sport was a real champion, mostly for its test-leading wet track performance and excellent dry track behavior.
 It comes at a fairly significant cost to on-road comfort - we still loved its lively steering, but it was also the only tire in the test we rated subjectively lower than the winter tire in overall ride scores.
 Meanwhile, Hankook's Ventus S1 evo3 (T0) was a dry track beast among the group, falling short only to the Max Performance Summer tire, the ExtremeContact Sport 02 in performance.
 Granted, it was not nearly as clean or composed doing so, but a worthy accomplishment.